Language

 Case-Insensitive Input

-Lowercase and uppercase letters are treated the same, so ff equals FF.
+Lowercase and uppercase letters are treated the same, so ff equals FF, with live validation on invalid characters.

 Need bitwise operations?
 AND, OR, XOR, and shifts act on raw bits and live on the Binary tab.
 The Hex tab focuses on the five arithmetic operators.